kamat-abhi/Reactjs/README.md

   “Show the child page content here.”
 4. Link
    <Link> is React Router’s version of <a> tag — used for internal navigation without reloading the page.

+⚠️ 2.
+Hooks can’t be asynchronous

+If you try to await inside the main hook body, React will complain — Hooks must return synchronously (immediately) during rendering.

+React needs to finish rendering the component tree first.
+Async code should run after render, not during.

+That’s why useEffect exists — it’s React’s way of saying:

+“Do this side effect (fetch, timeout, etc.) after rendering.”